Miss Jennifer O’Neill

 Miss O’Neill was awarded both the British and the European hand diplomas following the hand fellowship at QVH.

 After becoming a consultant in 2015, Miss O’Neill worked as a hand and skin cancer specialist Locum Consultant at Wexham Park Hospital prior to taking up her current role at QVH.
-Miss O’Neill is the lead plastic surgeon for West Kent Dermatology.

 Miss O’Neill is the current surgical tutor for plastic surgery at QVH and is part of the simulation teaching faculty.
 She has postgraduate qualifications in healthcare leadership and medical education.